longhornbjj/longhornbjj.github.io/README.md

     Example "a" tag: <a href="samplelnk.com">Sample text</a>

 - You can also use chatGPT to do it.
 That would be much easier.

+UPDATE 8-27-26
+We moved from hosting on GoDaddy to free hosting Github Pages and Porkbun for the domain registry.